-Patent applications are filed with the Department of Industrial Property of the Ministry of Industry and Handicraft (MIH).
-While Cambodia is not a party to the Patent Cooperation Treaty (PCT), the Law does provide a procedure for registering foreign applications in Cambodia.
+Patent applications are filed with the Department of Industrial Property of the Ministry of Industry, Mines, and Energy (MIME).
+While Cambodia is not a party to the Patent Cooperation Treaty, the Law provides a procedure for registering foreign applications in Cambodia.

 Patent owners need to be aware that their rights are subject to revocation and abridgement by the government.
-The Ministry has the right to exploit a patented invention itself, or allow a third party to do the same, in order to promote the public interest (e.g. national defense, nutrition, health, and development).
+The Ministry has the right to exploit a patented invention itself, or allow a third party to do the same, to promote the public interest (e.g. national defense, nutrition, health, and development).